GDV373/Project-2-Tic-tac-toe/README.md

 ## Features
 ### Features included in this current version
-Start screen menu to provide with what player 1 will start using as a character to play with, and a start button.
+The Start screen menu will provide the player 1 with that character will start to play with, and a start button will toggel to the Game screen.
-Game screen will start with a blank grid waiting for players to do their move's.
+The game screen will start with a blank grid waiting for players to do their move's.
-Depending on the result either a win screen for the player who connects 3 with their characters name will pop or a draw screen if no character manages to do any of the possible combinations for a win.
+Depending on the result either a win screen for the player who connects 3, with their characters name will pop or a draw screen if no character manages to do any of the possible combinations for a win.
 Followed by a restart button to play again.

-![Screenshot of website page] "Website screenshot of dates")

 ### Features planned for later versions
 Pokemon music is planned to be added in different screens in a later version with the winning character to be presented in the winning screen.